-Microwave assisted method: - In this method high yield is obtained with better purity as compared to Conventional method.
-At higher power in microwave irradiations the control of reaction course is not perfect.
-Due to the polar solvent, pure powder product is soluble in methanol.
-If curcumin is reacted with water then its yield will be decreased.
-Cis-enol form of curcumin occurred in crystal state.
-Basically, curcumin is insoluble in water but readily soluble in polar solvents like DMSO, methanol, ethanol, acetonitrile, chloroform, ethyl acetate etc. Attentively, soluble in hydrocarbon solvents such as cyclohexane and hexane.
-But in some cases yield decreased under microwave irradiation.31, 41-42
+Compared with the conventional method, the microwave-assisted method results in a high yield with better purity.
+At higher powers during microwave irradiation, the control of the reaction course is not perfect.
+Owing to the polar nature of the solvent, the pure powder product is soluble in methanol.
+If curcumin reacts with water, its yield decreases.
+The cis-enol form of curcumin occurred in the crystal state.
+Curcumin is insoluble in water but readily soluble in polar solvents such as DMSO, methanol, ethanol, acetonitrile, chloroform, and ethyl acetate.
+In addition, it is soluble in hydrocarbon solvents such as cyclohexane and hexane.
+However, in some cases, the yield decreased under microwave irradiation.31, 41-42

-Structure activity relationship and multifaceted actions of curcumin and their analogues
+Structural activity relationships and multifaceted actions of curcumin and its analogs

-Curcumin described various biological activities such as traditional Ayurveda medicine1 antioxidant, anticancer, anti-inflammatory,4,13,29,35 antibacterial, antifungal,43-44 antiviral,8,45-46 anti-Alzheimer,47-48, anti-diabetic, etc.49 But the present piece of work mainly focused on anticancer and anti-inflammatory properties.
-Many research groups have worked on their derivatives that act as anticancer and anti-inflammatory agents.
+Curcumin has various biological activities, such as traditional Ayurveda medicine1 antioxidant, anticancer, anti-inflammatory,4,13,29,35 antibacterial, antifungal,43-44 antiviral,8,45-46 anti-Alzheimer,47-48, antidiabetic, etc.49 However, the present work has focused mainly on anticancer and anti-inflammatory properties.
+Many research groups have investigated derivatives that act as anticancer and anti-inflammatory agents.

 The structural activity relationship of curcumin has been investigated by different researchers.
-The basic structural framework of curcumin consists of two major components: a symmetrical aromatic system with the hydroxyl and methoxy substitution, and the linker moiety consisting α,β-unsaturated 1,3-dicarbonyl unit.
-Both these units played a vital role in the various biological activities.11,12,31,50-51
+The basic structural framework of curcumin consists of two major components: a symmetrical aromatic system with hydroxyl and methoxy substituents and a linker moiety consisting of an α,β-unsaturated 1,3-dicarbonyl unit.
+Both of these units play a vital role in various biological activities.11,12,31,50-51

-Structural features of linker part in curcumin
+Structural features of the linker in curcumin

-Curcumin exists in two tautomeric forms i.e., keto and enol (1 and 2), which were analyzed to show some variations in biological properties.11,12,31,50-51 Further, the enol form of curcumin attracted some research groups as it has shown its efficacy towards antioxidant and some anticancer properties in comparison to the keto form.
-On the other hand, the presence of the 1,3-dicarbonyl group (Keto form) generated many complexes with various metals that are helpful in the binding properties.
-Its enolic form which tends to be more stable than the keto structure is important for metabolism, degradation, and antitumor activity (Figure 2.a).39,52-54
+Curcumin exists in two tautomeric forms, i.e., keto and enol (1 and 2), which have been shown to have various biological properties.11,12,31,50-51 Furthermore, the enol form of curcumin has attracted some research groups, as it has been shown to be more effective than the keto form in terms of its antioxidant and anticancer properties.
+On the other hand, the presence of a 1,3-dicarbonyl group (Keto form) generated many complexes with various metals that are beneficial for binding.
+Its enolic form, which tends to be more stable than the keto structure, is important for metabolism, degradation, and antitumor activity (Figure 2.a).39,52-54

-Structural features of aromatic moiety of curcumin
+Structural features of the aromatic moiety of curcumin

-The presence of two aromatic moieties in the curcumin is responsible for various enzyme activities.
-The two substitutions i.e., hydroxyl and methoxy groups in these aromatic systems have shown their importance such as antioxidant, anti- inflammatory, and to some extent antitumor activities.
-The methoxy group on the aromatic ring has displayed anti- inflammatory, anti-tumor, and alongwith phenolic moiety it has exposed antimalarial activity.
-Moreover, the radical scavenging property of curcumin is due to the presence of two hydroxyl groups (keto form).
-On the other hand, the enolic form of curcumin containing three hydroxyl groups is liable for increased potency towards antioxidant activity.3,33,39,52-55
+The presence of two aromatic moieties in curcumin is responsible for various enzyme activities.
+The two substitutions, i.e., hydroxyl and methoxy groups, in these aromatic systems are important for their antioxidant, anti- inflammatory, and, to some extent, antitumor activities.
+The methoxy group on the aromatic ring has anti- inflammatory and antitumor effects, and along with the phenolic moiety, it has exposed antimalarial activity.
+Moreover, the radical scavenging property of curcumin is due to the presence of two hydroxyl groups (in the keto form).
+On the other hand, the enolic form of curcumin, which contains three hydroxyl groups, is liable for increased antioxidant activity.3,33,39,52-55

-Demethoxycurcumin (DMC) and Bisdemethoxycurcumin (BDMC) are also naturally occurring compounds that demonstrated potency against cancer cell lines in vitro and differ from curcumin in the position and the number of hydroxyl and methoxy substitution patterns.
+Demethoxycurcumin (DMC) and bisdemethoxycurcumin (BDMC) are also naturally occurring compounds that have demonstrated potency against cancer cell lines in vitro and differ from curcumin in terms of position and number of hydroxyl and methoxy substitution patterns.

 Figure 2.a.
-Structures of curcumin: keto form (1), and enol form (2)
+Structures of curcumin: keto form (1) and enol form (2)

-In the case of other curcumin like compounds tetrahydrocurcumin (THC), hexahydrocurcumin (HHC), and octahydrocurcumin (OHC), have also shown their potential for anticancer activity (Figure 2.b).44, 56-61
+Other curcumin-like compounds, such as tetrahydrocurcumin (THC), hexahydrocurcumin (HHC), and octahydrocurcumin (OHC), have also shown potential for anticancer activity (Figure 2.b).44, 56-61

-Curcumin has exhibited the efficient radical scavenging activity as that of DMC and BDMC.
-The enolic form of Dimc has described proficient results in prostate cancer and hepatocarcinoma as compared to curcumin.62
+The radical scavenging activity of curcumin was similar to that of DMC and BDMC.
+Compared with curcumin, the enolic form of Dimc has been shown to be more effective in prostate cancer and hepatocarcinoma.62